KoslickiLab/DiversityOptimization/PythonCode/experiments/benchmark_vs_others/README.md

 # classify_mindivlp.py
 A command line script to create or load sensing matrices, create y vectors, call MinDivLP, and convert the output to TSV and BIOM formats.

-# convertToTaxonomy
-A function to convert the reconstructed population into TSV format with columns being OTU IDs, proportions, and taxonomies of a single sample

 # taxonomy-assignment-mindivlp.ipynb
 An iPython Notebook to run a parameter sweep of MinDivLP tests and store them with other classification method results. (stored in tax-credit-data/ipynb/mock-community)